-Dr. Martin Gritsch E-mail: GritschM@wpunj.edu Office Hours: N/A; all instruction will be conducted online
+Dr. Martin Gritsch

+E-Mail: GritschM@wpunj.edu

-Description of the course
+Description of the Course

 A continuation of ECON 2100 - Business Statistics I. Topics covered include one-sample and two-sample tests of hypothesis, ANOVA, simple and multiple linear regression, and non-parametric methods such as Chi-square applications and the analysis of ranked data.
 Optional topics are index numbers, time series and forecasting, quality control, and an introduction to decision theory.